oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

    Tick the Selected box to the left of the necessary products, and click **Add**.

-   .. note:: You may use filter on the top of the dialog to limit the scope of the products and make it fit into the visible area.
+   .. note:: You can use the filter on the top of the dialog to limit the scope of the products and make them fit into the visible area.

    .. image:: /user/img/marketing/web_catalogs/ExcludeItemsFromProductCollection.png
       :alt: Select the necessary products manually